30 November 2021 / Laura Garvin Gomez

 Managing stress furthermore plays a key role in keeping blood pressure down and maintaining good cardiovascular health.

-Using clary sage to support heath health
+Can clary sage be used to support heath?

 Clary sage has been shown to have a highly positive impact on cardiovascular health for a number of reasons.